 Anaeho’omalu Bay

 Anaeho’omalu Bay is located about 30 minutes north of Kona.
-Make sure to check out Lava Lava Beach Club, especially if you’re visiting during Happy Hour!
+Check out Lava Lava Beach Club, especially if you’re visiting during Happy Hour!
 You can also check out more of the best happy hours in Kona here.

 Honaunau Bay